cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 On our side, we couldn't do much about the input either.
 The core class was traversal to every functionality.
 There was no way that refactoring would work.
 We needed to start from scratch and simplify each service.
 All while honoring the contract we had with the Platform.

 We were stuck with this for months, years.
-Eventually, I was required to start working on a new engine for a different system.
+Eventually, PM required me to start working on a new engine for a different system.
 We didn't want to limit ourselves from the start (and we had the urgency of coming up with a new feature).
 It took some convincing, but I was able to join forces with the other teams.
 After syncing our schedules we implemented a public interface layer for each service.
 The signature of every endpoint would be clean and concise.
-With the new engine made from scratch, this was ideal.
-The old one would receive the XMLs through an auxiliary param `extra_params`.
+We made the new engine from scratch with this interface in mind.
+While the old one would receive the XMLs through an auxiliary param `extra_params`.

 #### After implementing the public interface layer and adding the new engine
 ![diagram v2](/images/thoughts-on-legacy-software/vnc_2.png)